nhab/Wpf-Mvvm-Sample/README.md

         }
 ```
 - Create your ViewModel Classe in the ViewModels folder, like this:

-  Each of these ViewModels will be bound to a Window (view)
+  (Each of these ViewModels will be bound to a Window )
 ```
-   public class LoginVM : ViewModelBase
+   public class LoginVM: ViewModelBase
     {
         private User user;
         public ICommand LoginCommand { get; }